 At the heart of the world wisdom traditions are books that distill the essence of the teachings of the masters down through the ages.
 Many have no authors, some are compilations over long periods of time, others reflect teachings of masters who themselves never wrote a word.
 Socrates and Jesus never wrote any books, for instance, but Plato wrote his Dialogues recalling his memory of what Socrates said and the Gospels recount the life of Jesus many decades after Jesus had gone.
 Other books have legendary authors but appear to be compilations heavily redacted over many centuries.
 Some books are considered “God’s word” such as the Bible or the Koran and have endured for millennia inspiring countless millions of believers.
 Others remain obscure and speak deeply symbolic truths hidden within the layers of the language in the text itself.
 Still others express the essence of a tribal tradition on the brink of extinction and are valued for what is on the verge of being lost.
 Great books continue to be written by individuals alive today.

 The course is presented as a live webinar on the second Tuesday of each month, at 8:00 am Pacific time for 90 minutes.
 The webinars are recorded and accessed on this page for those who cannot make the sessions.
-Watch past Great Books Webinars.
+Watch Great Books Webinars from past years.

 Faculty: Each year, Dr. Garrison and Dr. Gyorgyi Szabo will choose six books they consider “great” and will examine each one, sometimes in dialogue with a specialist.
 This year they are joined by guest faculty, Andrew Harvey, PhD (Hons) and Caroline Myss, PhD.

 In 2019, the following books will be examined:

 March 12 and April 9

 Andrew Harvey, PhD (Hons) on his book Turn Me to Gold: 108 Poems of Kabir